 Update - California’s AB-5 Worker Status: Employees and Independent Contractors

-Sept.
-11, 2019: California lawmakers passed a landmark bill that reshapes how some companies do business.
-The legislation, known as Assembly Bill 5 (AB5), was passed in the state Assembly and now heads to Gov. Gavin Newsom’s desk.
-If signed by the Governor, the law will go into effect on January 1, 2020.
+California lawmakers have passed a landmark bill that reshapes how some companies do business.
+The legislation, known as Assembly Bill 5 (AB5), was passed into law and will go into effect on January 1, 2020.

 - IRS Worker Classification: Employee or Independent Contractor?